Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 • A low threshold to pain (including IBS-related Abdominal Pain).

-• depression, Post-traumatic stress disorders.
+• Depression, Post-traumatic stress disorders.

-How to evaluate your psychological well-being and the need for Help?
+How to evaluate your psychological wellbeing and the need for Help?

-So, Losing appetite may be just one of the manifestations of the abnormal “Gut-Brain connection”.
+So, Losing appetite may be just one of the manifestations of the abnormal “Gut-Brain connection.”

-Action step: take this 12-point test to evaluate for the role of your stress, anxiety in IBS, and anorexia.
+Action step: take this 12-point test to evaluate the role of your stress, anxiety in IBS, and anorexia.

-if your results lie in the red or the yellow zone, your anorexia is likely related to psychological factors.
+If your results lie in the red or the yellow zone, your anorexia is likely related to psychological factors.

-How to Fix your Mind-Gut Axis:
+How to Fix Your Mind-Gut Axis:

-The next step after assessing your self for anxiety is to fix it.
+The next step after assessing yourself for anxiety is to fix it.

 • The first approach (Easiest to implement): Gut-directed Hypnotherapy for anorexia.